Jack Comer: Decline and later years

-From the mid 1950s, after over a decade at the top of London's underworld, Comer's control of the East and West End was challenged.
+From the mid-1950s, after over a decade at the top of London's underworld, Comer's control of the East and West End was challenged.
 Billy Hill was a talented and smart thief who had written to Comer asking to work for him whilst Hill was serving time.
-Comer took a shine to Hill and on his release from prison Hill was picked up, taken to Saville Row for a suit and then on to meet Comer.
-Recognising Hill's talent for crime, Comer took him under his wing and gave Hill a few spielers to run.
+Comer took a shine to Hill and on his release from prison Hill was picked up, taken to Savile Row for a suit and then on to meet Comer.
+Recognising Hill's talent for crime, Comer took him under his wing and gave Hill a few spielers (gambling clubs) to run.
 Eventually, when Hill had amassed enough money and clout he made his move against his mentor.

 Trouble with the law and a systematic attack on his sources of income by Hill and others led to Comer being squeezed out.
-In 1954, after publishing derogatory articles at the behest of Billy Hill, Comer attacked Sunday People crime journalist Duncan Webb and was fined £50.
-He was accused of possession of a knuckle-duster and convicted of grievous bodily harm.
+In 1954, after Sunday People crime journalist Duncan Webb published derogatory articles about him at the behest of Billy Hill, Comer attacked Webb.
+He was accused of possession of a knuckle-duster, convicted of grievous bodily harm, and fined £50.
 Although a small fine for Comer, the court case took over a lot of his time.
-Similarly, in 1955 he was arrested following a knife fight with Albert Dimes.
-Dimes had refused to pay protection money to Comer, who confronted him in Frith Street, Soho.
-Dimes fled but was cornered by Comer in a green grocer.
-After Comer was cleared of the stabbing charge, he said it was because of "the greatest lawyer in history", his barrister Rose Heilbron.
+In 1955 he was arrested following a knife fight with Albert Dimes, who had refused to pay protection money.
+Comer was cleared of a charge of stabbing; he said it was because of "the greatest lawyer in history", his barrister Rose Heilbron.

 In 1956, Comer and his wife were ambushed and viciously attacked by a group of eight men armed with clubs and knives about 100 yards outside their Paddington flat.
 Two of the attackers, "Mad" Frankie Fraser and Bobby Warren, were each sentenced to seven years in prison.

-Whilst recovering from his injuries, Comer's enemies "grassed" him up to the police for attacking and cutting a petty criminal, Tommy Falco.
-In all probability, the wound was most likely inflicted by Falco himself or others to frame Comer.
-The result was that, while Comer was imprisoned awaiting trial, Billy Hill was able to take over Comers' West End interests.
-Comer decided to retire from organized crime.
+Whilst Comer was recovering from his injuries, his enemies "grassed him up" to the police for attacking and cutting a petty criminal, Tommy Falco.
+In all probability the wound had been inflicted by Falco himself or others to frame Comer.
+While Comer was imprisoned awaiting trial, Billy Hill was able to take over Comers' West End interests, and Comer decided to retire from organised crime.